BhupeshRathore07/BhupeshRathore07/README.md

 # Hello there!
-I'm Bhupesh Singh Rathore 🌟
+I'm Bhupesh Singh Rathore 🌟 aka CRUIO

 Welcome to my happy little corner of the internet!
 As a data scientist, I'm passionate about exploring data and creating innovative solutions to complex problems.
 But more than that, I love making connections with people and having a good time!
 So grab a cup of coffee ☕ and let's chat!